 For tough stains use a tiny amount of car polish and buff gently and cautiously.

-Faux-wood is a combination of the above methods; for dust removal, use the vacuum brush or a hairdryer on a low and cool temperature.
+Faux-wood venetian blinds require a combination of the above methods; for dust removal, use the vacuum brush or a hairdryer on a low and cool temperature.
 Simply close the blinds all the way, hold down the bottom rail and vacuum the one side and then the other.

 To remove grease or grime a mixture of white wine vinegar and water with a microfiber cloth will easily remove the dirt.

 Blinds are generally low-maintenance but following these simple tips will ensure they stay looking new for as long as possible.